Nufflee/EPIC/README.md

 make build
 ```

-To build the kernel and then create a full cd disk image run:
+To build the kernel and then create a full cd disk image run (xorriso is needed for this to succeed):

 ```sh
 make iso